xmos/xmath_walkthrough/doc/tutorial/sw_organization.md

 and a small [scalar arithmetic API](https://github.com/xmos/lib_xcore_math/tree/v2.1.1/lib_xcore_math/api/xmath/scalar).

-This purpose this tutorial is not to demonstrate everything available in `lib_xcore_math`.
-Rather, it is meant to demonstrate how floating-point arithmetic can be implemented and optimized on xcore.ai, and to help the user understand the arithmetic logic involved in the optimizations.
+The purpose this tutorial is not to demonstrate everything available in `lib_xcore_math`.
+Rather, it is meant to demonstrate how floating-point algorithms can be implemented and optimized on xcore.ai, and to help the user understand the arithmetic logic involved in the optimizations.
 So, ultimately this tutorial will only present a small fraction of the APIs provided by `lib_xcore_math`, focused on the particular case of a digital FIR filter.